zenml-io/blog.zenml.io/_posts/2022-04-07-data-centric-mlops.md

 ---
 layout: post
 author: Hamza Tahir
-title: ""It's the data, silly!"
-How data-centric AI is driving MLOps."
+title: "'It's the data, silly!'
+How data-centric AI is driving MLOps"
 description: "ML practitioners today are embracing data-centric machine learning, because of its substantive effect on MLOps practices.
-In this article, we take a brief excursion into how data-centric machine learning is fueling MLOps best practices, and why you should care about this change."
+In this article, we take a brief excursion into how data-centric machine learning is fuelling MLOps best practices, and why you should care about this change."
 category: mlops
 tags: mlops evergreen bigger-picture education machine-learning pipeline
 publish_date: April 07, 2022
 date: 2022-04-07T00:02:00Z
-thumbnail: /assets/posts/matt-squire/matt-squire-profile.jpeg
+thumbnail: /assets/posts/data-centric-mlops/data-centric.png
 image:
-  path: /assets/posts/matt-squire/matt-squire-profile.jpeg
+  path: /assets/posts/data-centric-mlops/data-centric.png
 ---

-You start your day with `jupyter notebook`, and look at the latest state of affairs from yesterday.
+You start your day with `jupyter lab`, and look at the latest state of affairs from yesterday.
 The notebook springs up on port 8888 and you see your matplotlib graph from yesterday, annoyingly stuck at 80% accuracy.
-After a few hours of hard work, you finally find a hyper-parameter that works.
+After a few hours of hard work, you finally find a hyperparameter that works.
 You set it, go through the cells, and suddenly you're at 95% accuracy.
 You re-check it over and over, and after making sure you did everything right, you export your model into a file and hand over the code and model to engineering, a smile on your face, and with the assurance that **you** did your job well.
 Now you can sit back and see the bottom line growing.
 Right?

 Wrong.
-Your engineer glares back at you and asks for your requirements file.
-He cannot reproduce your results - there is an error on their machine.
-They ask what data you trained on, which OS you developed on, and just generally about following "MLOps" principles.
-You go back and try to answer these questions but now you're in a painful loop which do not want to be in.
+Your engineer glares back at you and asks for your `requirements.txt` file.
+He cannot reproduce your results — there is an error on their machine.
+They ask what data you trained on, which operating system you developed on, and just generally about following "MLOps" principles.
+You go back and try to answer these questions but now you're in a painful debugging loop.

 Does any of this sound familiar?
-As a classicaly trained data scientist, we have been tuned to stay within a notebook environment and iterate on the code and model.
+As classically-trained data scientists, we have been tuned to stay within a notebook environment and iterate on the code and model.
 Doing this can lead to unintended consequences and optimizing for the wrong result.
-Perhaps you would have faired better if you had taken a slightly different approach to your model development, and rooted yourself from the start in these MLOps principles engineering keeps talking about.
+Perhaps you would have faired better if you would have taken a slightly different approach to your model development, rooting yourself from the start in these MLOps principles engineers keep talking about.

 There is an ever-increasing plethora of resources around MLOps (see the end of this article) and an increasing amount regarding the shift from model-centric to data-centric machine learning.
 However, few speak about the link between data-centric machine learning and how it is driving MLOps practices today.
-In this article, we go deeper into how a data-centric, pipeline-based approach to machine learning is one of the best way to follow MLOps principles, and how you as a data scientist would benefit greatly from understanding why that is the case.
+In this article, I go deeper into how a data-centric, pipeline-based approach to machine learning is one of the best ways to follow MLOps principles, and how you as a data scientist would benefit greatly from understanding why that is the case.

 ## MLOps is not just about deploying models